-- Ionizing radiation enters the sensitive volume (germanium crystal) of the detector and interacts with the semiconductor material.
+- Ionizing radiation enters the detector’s sensitive volume (germanium crystal) and interacts with the semiconductor material.

-- High-energy photon passing through the detector ionizes the atoms of semiconductor, producing the electron-hole pairs.
+- High-energy photon passing through the detector ionizes the atoms of the semiconductor, producing electron-hole pairs.
 The number of electron-hole pairs is proportional to the energy of the radiation to the semiconductor.
-As a result, a number of electrons are transferred from the valence band to the conduction band, and an equal number of holes are created in the valence band.
+As a result, many electrons are transferred from the valence band to the conduction band, and an equal number of holes are created in the valence band.

-- Since germanium can have a depleted, sensitive thickness of centimeters, they are able to absorb high-energy photons totally (up to few MeV).
+- Since germanium can have a depleted, sensitive thickness of centimeters, it can absorb high-energy photons totally (up to a few MeV).

-- Under the influence of an electric field, electrons and holes travel to the electrodes, where they result in a pulse that can be measured in an outer circuit.
+- Under the influence of an electric field, electrons and holes travel to the electrodes, resulting in a pulse that can be measured in an outer circuit.

 - This pulse carries information about the energy of the original incident radiation.
 The number of such pulses per unit time also gives information about the intensity of the radiation.

-In all cases, a photon deposits a portion of its energy along its path and can be absorbed totally.
+In all cases, a photon deposits a portion of its energy along its path and can be absorbed.
 Total absorption of a 1 MeV photon produces around 3 x 105 electron-hole pairs.
-This value is minor in comparison the total number of free carriers in a 1 cm3 intrinsic semiconductor.
-Particle passing through the detector ionizes the atoms of semiconductor, producing the electron-hole pairs.
+This value is minor compared to the total number of free carriers in a 1 cm3 intrinsic semiconductor.
+Particle passing through the detector ionizes the atoms of the semiconductor, producing the electron-hole pairs.
 But in germanium-based detectors at room temperature, thermal excitation is dominant.
-It is caused by impurities, irregularity in structure lattice or by dopant.
+It is caused by impurities, structure lattice irregularities, or dopants.
 It strongly depends on the Egap (a distance between valence and conduction band), which is very low for germanium (Egap= 0.67 eV).
 Since thermal excitation results in the detector noise, active cooling is required for some types of semiconductors (e.g., germanium).

-Note that, a 1 cm3 sample of pure germanium at 20 °C contains about 4.2×1022 atoms, but also contains about 2.5 x 1013 free electrons and 2.5 x 1013 holes constantly generated from thermal energy.
-As can be seen, the signal to noise ratio (S/N) would be minimal (compare it with 3 x 105 electron-hole pairs).
-The addition of 0.001% of arsenic (an impurity) donates an extra 1017 free electrons in the same volume and the electrical conductivity is increased by a factor of 10,000.
-In doped material the signal to noise ratio (S/N) would be even smaller.
-Because germanium has relatively low band gap, these detectors must be cooled in order to reduce the thermal generation of charge carriers (thus reverse leakage current) to an acceptable level.
-Otherwise, leakage current induced noise destroys the energy resolution of the detector.
+Note that a 1 cm3 sample of pure germanium at 20 °C contains about 4.2×1022 atoms but also contains about 2.5 x 1013 free electrons and 2.5 x 1013 holes constantly generated from thermal energy.
+As can be seen, the signal-to-noise ratio (S/N) would be minimal (compare it with 3 x 105 electron-hole pairs).
+Adding 0.001% of arsenic (an impurity) donates an extra 1017 free electrons in the same volume, and the electrical conductivity is increased by a factor of 10,000.
+The signal-to-noise ratio (S/N) would be even smaller in doped material.
+Because germanium has a relatively low band gap, these detectors must be cooled to reduce the thermal generation of charge carriers (thus reverse leakage current) to an acceptable level.
+Otherwise, leakage current-induced noise destroys the energy resolution of the detector.

 Reverse Biased Junction

-The semiconductor detector operates much better as a radiation detector if an external voltage is applied across the junction in the reverse biased direction.
+The semiconductor detector operates much better as a radiation detector if an external voltage is applied across the junction in the reverse-biased direction.
 The depletion region will function as a radiation detector.
-Improvement can be reached by use of a reverse-bias voltage to the P-N junction to deplete the detector of free carriers, which is the principle of the most semiconductor detectors.
+Improvement can be achieved by using a reverse-bias voltage to the P-N junction to deplete the detector of free carriers, which is the principle of most semiconductor detectors.
 Reverse biasing a junction increases the thickness of the depletion region because the potential difference across the junction is enhanced.
-Germanium detectors have a p-i-n structure in which the intrinsic (i) region is sensitive to ionizing radiation, particularly X rays and gamma rays.
+Germanium detectors have a p-i-n structure in which the intrinsic (i) region is sensitive to ionizing radiation, particularly X and gamma rays.
 Under reverse bias, an electric field extends across the intrinsic or depleted region.
-In this case, negative voltage is applied to the p-side and positive to the second one.
+In this case, a negative voltage is applied to the p-side and positive to the second one.
 Holes in the p-region are attracted from the junction towards the p contact and similarly for electrons and the n contact.
-This charge, which is in proportion to the energy deposited in the detector by the incoming photon, is converted into a voltage pulse by an integral charge sensitive preamplifier.
+In proportion to the energy deposited in the detector by the incoming photon, this charge is converted into a voltage pulse by an integral charge-sensitive preamplifier.